OpenEnergyPlatform/open-MaStR/docs/dataset.md

     | Netze | grids | Grids |

 !!! note "German vs English table names"
-    By default the database uses the German table and column names (the "Original German name" column below) plus database views that provide the old pre-v1.0 names (such as `wind_extended`).
+    By default the database uses the German table and column names (the "Original German name" column above) plus database views that provide the old pre-v1.0 names (such as `wind_extended`).
 The "English name" column only applies if you download with `english=True` in [`Mastr.download`][open_mastr.Mastr.download].